PfiatDe/pfiatde.github.io/README.md

 ## Why badoption.eu?
 KDC_ERR_BADOPTION (13).
-In reference to one of the famost and not helpfull Kerberos failure, this site should help a little bit to keep an overview about things going on in IT-Sec.
+In reference to one of the famost and not very helpfull Kerberos failure, this site should help a little bit to keep an overview about things going on in IT-Sec.

 ## What to expect here
 a) Blogposts about stuff I found interesting